 The Mountbattens are an illustrious family that have close links with the British Royal Family.
 The first Lord Mountbatten was not only the uncle of the Duke of Edinburgh, but also the brother of Queen Louise of Sweden and a nephew of the last Empress of Russia.
 His wife was a famous figure who had many lovers during the 1920s and 30s, but is remembered for her relief-work during WWII and later as Vicereine of India during Independence.

-Lady Pamela borrowed the tiara from her mother the next day for the Coronation in Westminster Abbey.
+Lady Pamela borrowed the tiara from her mother for the Queen’s 1953 Coronation.
 Lady Pamela is a very interesting figure.
 She accompanied her parents to India, and published her experiences in India Remembered: A Personal Account of the Mountbattens During the Transfer of Power.
 Lady Pamela was appointed as a Lady-in-waiting to her cousin-in-law, Princess Elisabeth, in 1952 for a royal tour.
 While in Kenya, the Royal party received news that the Princess’s father, King George VI, had died in London, and that the Princess was now Queen Elisabeth II.
-Lady Pamela recounts how when embracing the Princess, she realised that she was now Queen, and curtsied to her new sovereign.
+Lady Pamela recounts how when embracing the Princess, she realized that she was now Queen, and curtsied to her new sovereign.

 Photo: Fairfax Media via Getty Images

 Lady Pamela accompanied the Queen on the Post-Coronation Commonwealth Tour of 1953-4.
 The tour spanned six months and covered 44,000 miles.
 Lady Pamela accompanied the Queen and Duke on official engagements, and to open Parliament in New Zealand, Australia, and Ceylon.
 She found the experience tiring, especially “donning evening dress and tiara at 10 in the morning.”